Call for participation

 A workshop proposal should have the following parts:

-The extended abstract is a 4-to-6-page paper in the Extended Abstracts Format, including references.
+The paper should be 3 to 4 pages in single-column format, including references.
 It should be self-contained and clearly provide a detailed course description including:

 - Title of the course